 - Beaches.
 Indeed some of the most popular beaches include Marigot Bay, Sugar Beach, and Reduit Beach.

 - Visit Soufriere to see colonial architecture alongside enormous volcanic peaks.
-For a unique adventure visit the Soufriere Drive-in Volcano.
-Not only is this a very active geothermal area with hot springs, but also bubbling mud pools and steam vents.
+For a unique adventure, visit the Soufriere Drive-in Volcano.
+This active geothermal area has hot springs, bubbling mud pools, and steam vents.

 Rodney Bay Marina.
 This marina has 253 total berths, 32 megayacht berths, WiFi, private showers, full resort amenities, on-site shopping, and dining.
-Additionally, there are Customs and Immigration Services and a high-speed fuel dock.
+Customs and Immigration Services and a high-speed fuel dock.
 In addition, there are provisioning services, waste disposal services, and laundry services.

 Marigot Bay Resort & Marina.
-Has 42 berths for yachts up to 280 feet and 20 mooring buoys.
+Marigot has 42 berths for yachts up to 280 feet and 20 mooring buoys.
 In addition, there’s fuel, electricity, water, free WiFi, Cable TV, garbage disposal, and pump-out facilities.

-Experiencing St. Lucia can also be combined sailing from Martinique to St. Lucia on the way to the Grenadines.
+Experiencing St. Lucia can also be combined with sailing from Martinique to the Grenadines.
 We recommend at least a 10-day charter when doing so.
 Please check out our sample St. Lucia to Grenada charter itinerary.